-The carrying amount (book value) of an item or a group of identical items of property, plant and equipment should be reviewed periodically in order to assess whether or not the recoverable amount has declined below the carrying amount.
+The carrying amount of an item or a group of identical items of property, plant and equipment should be reviewed periodically to assess whether the recoverable amount has declined below the carrying amount.
+Only for assets where there are indicators for impairment.